joelburget/lvca/README.md

 dune build
 ```

+The `make` commands are available only from the project root.`dune build` can be run from the project root or any of the subpackages.

+### `pages`-specific:

 To produce JS files small enough to put online, run in release mode.
 Optionally, also compress with [terser](https://terser.org/):

 ```